zeroxf89/agenticSeek/README.md

-# 🚀 agenticSeek: Local AI Assistant Powered by DeepSeek Agents
+# AgenticSeek: Fully local AI Assistant Powered by Reasoning Agents.

-**A fully local AI assistant** using Deepseek R1 agents.
+**A fully local AI assistant** using AI agents.
+The goal of the project is to create a truly Jarvis like assistant using deepseek R1.

 > 🛠️ **Work in Progress** – Looking for contributors! 🚀
 ---